AbdulDavids/blog/content/about.md

 I've been working in the industry since I was 18, during my final year of Matric I worked as a freelancer on an ecommerce site.
 I've also started my own web development startup called [Cascade](https://www.instagram.com/cascadeweb/) which I have developed along with some friends from high school.

-Currently, I'm working as a Junior Software Engineer for [CodeInfinity](https://codeinfinity.co.za/), as part of the AI research team.
-During my time there I have also learnt tons of new skills and recieved mentorship from senior engineers.
+I've also worked as a Software Engineer intern for [CodeInfinity](https://codeinfinity.co.za/).
+During my time there I learnt tons of new skills and recieved mentorship from senior engineers.

 &nbsp;